 The origin (0,0) corresponds to the bottom-left corner of the field.
-For each entry, a visual proof of identification must be provided as confirmation to the judges.
+For each entry, a visual proof of identification must be provided as confirmation to the judges (i.e., an image of the detected fruit).

 The task duration is limited to 3 minutes, and the robot must complete its mapping within this time.